The pandemic that is currently pressuring the world economy has clearly shown us the essential services we can’t live without.

 Having well-maintained assets is a crucial factor in reaching production quotas and ensuring consistent product quality.
-However, an organization can’t allow that maintenance costs, alongside all other operating costs, exceed the value of the produced output.
+However, an organization can’t allow that maintenance costs exceed the value of the produced output alongside all other operating costs.

-If you googleindustrial maintenance jobs, you can find offers for dozens of different job positions.
+If you googlefull-time industrial maintenance jobs, you can find offers for dozens of different job positions.
 However, you should take that number with a grain of salt because many of those job positions have a lot of overlap and list similar requirements.

-All of these positions require people that are good with their hands, can follow instructions and safety procedures, and are fine with occasionally working overtime.
-Lately, many job posts also list “basic computer skills” as a requirement, since more and more businesses are adopting software solutions like CMMS.
+These positions require people who are good with their hands to follow instructions and safety procedures and are fine with occasionally working overtime.
+Lately, many job posts also list “basic computer skills” as a requirement since more and more businesses are adopting software solutions like CMMS.